-Mr. Mavrommatis, Mr. Nixon and Mr. Ehrman, all of whom are independent directors within the meaning of the Nasdaq's listing rules, are the Chairman of the Audit Committee, the Compensation Committee and the Corporate Governance and Nominating Committee, respectively.
+Mr. Mavrommatis and Mr. Nixon, both of whom are independent directors within the meaning of the Nasdaq's listing rules, are the Chairman of the Audit Committee and Compensation Committee, respectively.
 Each of the independent members of our Board of Directors also serves on one or more committees as previously disclosed.